bornthenord/hotpaws/README.md

   <img width="256" height="256" src="https://github.com/bornthenord/keyborg/blob/main/logo.jpeg">
 <p>
 <h1 align="center">Hot Swap Key Mapping for macOS</h1>
-<h1 align="center">And lets you control macOS from your keyboard instead of having to use your mouse.</h1>

 ## What the hell is this for?
 This is a utility that allows you to dynamically remap keys or assign keyboard shortcuts on macOS.